mmann1123/pyGIS/pygis/docs/b_learn_more.md

 # Learn More

-We're about ready to wrap up this brief course on Python for scientific computing.

-In this last lecture we give some pointers to the major scientific libraries and suggestions for further reading.
+In this last introductory section we give some pointers to the major scientific libraries and suggestions for further reading.